 The Moto G Stylus finds itself in a bit of a pickle.
-This mid-range phone debuts at the same time as the Moto G Power and — no surprise for two phones that come from the same manufacturer and sport similar price tags — the two phones are dead ringers for one another.
+This mid-range phone debuts at the same time as both the Moto G Power and Moto G Fast.
+It should come as no surprise for a trio phones that come from the same manufacturer and sport similar price tags, that these handsets are essentially dead ringers for one another.

 Starting price: $299

 Screen size (Resolution): 6.4-inch LCD (2300 x 1080)

 Rear Cameras: 48MP (f/1.7) main; 2MP (f/2.2) macro; 16MP (f/2.2) Action Cam

 Battery Life (Hrs:Mins): 12:13

 Having completed my Moto G Stylus review, I'm not sure the stylus-for-big-battery trade works out in this phone's favor.
 While the Moto G Stylus has some other features to recommend it, including a 48MP main camera and more built-in storage, I look at Moto's two new budget phones side-by-side and can't help but feel the Moto G Power has more to offer.